Adam-A/Python-NLTK-Twitter-Bot-Analysis/README.md

 ### Observations

 - It was difficult finding categorized Democrat and Republican files.
 This basically made or broke how many false-positives we would get.
 Plus, tweets having hashtags and emojis didn't help.
-This, along with people's tendancy for sarcasm on the web, made our lives a bit more difficult
+This, along with people's tendancy for sarcasm on the web, made our lives a bit more difficult.
 - Sort of the counterpoint to the first bulletpoint, we had a lot more test data than train data.
-In our opinion, there should be a good amount of both for correct predictions
+In our opinion, there should be a good amount of both for correct predictions.

 # Source data: